Ed Sheeran pays tribute to ‘amazing friend’ Shane Warne following his death

 Ed Sheeran has remembered Shane Warne as an “amazing friend” with the “kindest heart” following the news of his death at age 52.

-The record-breaking Australian bowler could not be revived after being found unresponsive in his Thailand villa, after suffering a suspected heart attack.
+The record-breaking Australian cricketer could not be revived after being found unresponsive in his Thailand villa, after suffering a suspected heart attack.

 Many celebrity friends of Warne have since paid tribute, recalling fond memories and remembering him as a “true cricket legend”.